devszilla/netsuite-mcp-ai-guide/README.md

 <div style="background: #fff3cd; border-left: 4px solid #ffc107; padding: 15px; margin: 20px 0; border-radius: 5px;">

-<strong>Note:</strong> The examples in this guide use Google Gemini AI + React + Node.js, but this architecture is flexible and can be adapted to your preferred AI service, frontend framework, or backend technology.
+<p><strong>Note:</strong> The examples in this guide use Google Gemini AI + React + Node.js, but this architecture is flexible and can be adapted to your preferred AI service, frontend framework, or backend technology.</p>

 </div>